 After the Sept.
 11 terrorist attacks, Congress asked the National Academies to study the vulnerability of spent fuel to a terrorist attack.

-The resulting 2005 report, "Safety and Security of Commercial Spent Nuclear Fuel Storage," concluded that "an attack which partially or completely drains a plant's spent fuel pool might be capable of starting a high-temperature fire that could release large quantities of radioactive material into the environment."
+, "Safety and Security of Commercial Spent Nuclear Fuel Storage," concluded that "an attack which partially or completely drains a plant's spent fuel pool might be capable of starting a high-temperature fire that could release large quantities of radioactive material into the environment."

 The report found that the vulnerability of the spent fuel to fire depends on how old it is and how it is stored.
 As the fuel ages, it cools, so it becomes less susceptible to a fire.